Suggesting for Coping With Divorce

 Setting New Goals

 When faced with difficult times, it’s best to try and find opportunities to change for the better.
 There are many successful entrepreneurs out there who have said that a short-term disaster (such as getting fired from a job) opened to the door to new and better opportunities.
-And, while divorce can many times be a traumatic experience for a person, it may also be a good time to try and set new life goals.
+And, while divorce can be a traumatic experience for a person, it may also be a good time to try and set new life goals.
 Have you always wanted to write the Great American Novel?
 What’s stopping you?
 Have you always dreamed of visiting Paris?
 Why not go ahead and plan that trip now?

 Additionally, it may be a good time to try and find a mentor or consult with a life/career coach to help you figure out a path forward.
 There are many people out there get “stuck in a rut” and setting new goals can help give you a sense of renewed sense of purpose and meaning.
+Amber Valdez, The Life Purpose Cheerleader, says people who reach out to her are often "unhappy with their relationship" and want "to heal from the pain of divorce."

 The choice whether or not to engage a therapist can be difficult for some people.
 But, rest assured that there’s no shame in seeking out the help of a good therapist.
 Some people are intimidated by the process, but just keep in mind that there are millions of people who have benefited from therapy.
 One key is to find a therapist you feel comfortable with and who can help you work through the issues troubling you.